Hounds of Love: Reception

-In the US, reaction to the record was mixed.
+In the US, reaction to the record at the time was mixed.
 Awarding the record the title of "platter du jour" (i.e. album of the day), Spin observed that "with traces of classical, operatic, tribal and twisted pop styles, Kate creates music that observes no boundaries of musical structure or inner expression".
 The review noted "while her eclecticism is welcomed and rewarded in her homeland her genius is still ignored here – a situation that is truly a shame for an artist so adventurous and naturally theatrical", and hoped that "this album might gain her some well-deserved recognition from the American mainstream".
-However, Rolling Stone, in their first ever review of a Kate Bush record, was unimpressed: "The Mistress of Mysticism has woven another album that both dazzles and bores.
+Rolling Stone, in their first review of a Kate Bush record, was unimpressed: "The Mistress of Mysticism has woven another album that both dazzles and bores.
 Like the Beatles on their later albums, Bush is not concerned about having to perform the music live, and her orchestrations swell to the limits of technology.
 But unlike the Beatles, Bush often overdecorates her songs with exotica ...
 There's no arguing that Bush is extraordinarily talented, but as with Jonathan Richman, rock's other eternal kid, her vision will seem silly to those who believe children should be seen and not heard."
 The New York Times characterised the album's music as "slightly precious, calculated female art rock" and called Bush "a real master of instrumental textures."

 In retrospective reviews, The Independent called Hounds "a prog-pop masque of an album".
 Pitchfork gave the album a perfect score, noting that the album draws from synth-pop and progressive rock whilst remaining wholly distinct from either style.
 Spin called it an "art-pop classic".
+In a 2025 40th Anniversary reappraisal, PopMatters observed: "Forty years later, Hounds of Love‘s true power lies in this invitation: to use its sound to neurologically film what our dream worlds sound like."